 The clear staff development strategy is a key step to develop/improve career guidance and learning at work.
 The strategy must clearly define the skills employees already possess and the skills that need to be developed (a skill gap analysis), what skills should be prioritised, etc. as well as what actions or steps need to be taken to achieve these skills/goals.
 The staff development strategy should also include quality monitoring and evaluation tools and systems to ensure that learning at the workplace remains relevant and effective.
 The most important, the development strategy should be flexible and not become too formalised in order not to add an extra administrative burden on the company.
 Besides adopting a clear staff development strategy, SMEs should also think of creating an employee development plan.
-In some countries, e.g. Portugal employers may have obligation to provide skill development plans or training by law26.
-Essentially, the employee development plan is a document that contains specific objectives & an action plan for employee skills development that is used by both employee & employer.
+In some countries, e.g. Portugal employees development plan is a document that contains specific objectives & an action plan for employee skills development that is used by both employee & employer.
 An employee development plan can help employees to learn, grow, & scale and, in general, it can help to improve employee retention.
 Having set up development plans for employees allows the SME to address future planning & business strategy building too.